 (1) # of family workers (2) # of FCP supervisors B.23 Total number of family & community partnerships staff 1 0 a.
 Of the FCP supervisors, the number who work directly with families, i.e. staff with a family caseload 0

-B.24 Comments on staff shared by Head Start and Early Head Start programs:

-FCP Supervisor works majority of time in Head Start
+B.24 Comments on staff shared by Head Start and Early Hear Start programs: FCP supervisor spends majority of time on HS -- --